 gRMFs were built with mkgrmf

-NOTE: The *.garf files for HRC-S/LETG have been built using the CIAO 3.4 mkgarf routine, and the new HRC-S QE file.
+NOTE: The *.garf files for HRC-S/LETG have been built using the CIAO 4.16 mkgarf routine.
 The encircled energy fraction correction is included in the GRMFs, and not the GARFs.
 We have also scaled the wavelength ranges in the GARFs and GRMFs in order to cover the detector array appropriately, and include the geometry of plate gaps and edges.
 See item 3 in Caveats and Notes below.

 1